magomimmo/lightning-dev-site/tutorial/01-lncli.md

    --version, -v            print the version
 ```

-> NOTE: above we only pasted the `lncli` commands and global options we're going to use in this tutorial.
+> NOTE: above we only reported the `lncli` commands and global options we're going to use in this tutorial.

 `lncli` submits RPC calls to the peers `lnd` nodes and for each call we have to specify the `--no-macarrons` flag and the `--rpcserver` address which corresponds to `--rpcport=1000X` we set when starting the corresponding `lnd` node.
 To avoid to much typing for every interaction, we can set few aliases.
 Add the following to your `.bashrc` (or `.bash_profile` on MacOS):